Tomerg91/Lumea/memory-bank/activeContext.md

 Important patterns and preferences:

+- Manage monorepo dependencies using npm workspaces.
+- Use `overrides` in the root `package.json` to enforce consistent versions of critical shared dependencies like TypeScript and type definitions.
+- Structure `tsconfig.json` files with `extends` to create clear inheritance and isolation where needed (e.g., client vs. server vs. root).
 - Robust error handling for network and API operations
 - Clear user messaging for connection issues
 - Role-based user management from signup